soundpress/RulesOfNYC/docs/c20/index.rst

 (b) Indirect Owner Operations.

-   (1) Notwithstanding the provisions in § 58-18(a) above, an Owner can authorize employees or a Licensed Agent to perform any or all such functions.
+   (1) Notwithstanding the provisions in 35 RCNY § 58-18(a) above, an Owner can authorize employees or a Licensed Agent to perform any or all such functions.

    (2) The use of an employee or Agent will not relieve an Owner of any obligation under these rules.